swharden/ROI-Analysis-Pipeline/pyROI/readme.md

 * Close all FIJI images and close the ROI window.
 * Repeat until all slice folders have `RoiSet.zip` and `Results.xls`

-### Create dF/F Graphs
+### dF/F Analysis
-This part is optional, since `Results.xls` saved in the previous step could be imported directly into Origin.
-However, the end of this script updates an XLS file in the root experiment folder to produce a large XLS file with one column per slice (pulling in each slice's individual results file), so this section may be desired so the output XLS could be imported to Origin.
+So far `Results.xls` (saved in the previous step) cotains _raw pixel intensity_ data organized by ROI.
+For a meaningful calcium signal it must be converted into dF/F units.
+This step does this conversion and creates useful graphs in the process.

+ `dataAvg.csv` and `dataRaw.csv` are both created in this step.
+Either could be drag-dropped into Origin.
+However, every time this script is run all CSV files from all subfolders are combined into a master CSV in the master folder (one folder up).
+It is this master file which is ideally imported into Origin.

 * Launch the [makeAllGraphs.py](makeAllGraphs.py) script with the path to the high-level experiment folder as its only argument.
 * This usually runs very fast and can be run routinely
 * This could be launched with a batch script (I suggest adding a `pause` command at the end).